Maintaining Your Mi-T-M Generator

 Prepare for Storage

-Many Mi-T-M generator owners only use their generator when needed for emergencies or short-term use on a remote job site where utility access isn’t available.
+Many Mi-T-M generator owners only use their generator when needed for emergencies or short-term use on a remote jobsite where utility access isn’t readily available.
 Be sure to prepare your generator for short-term storage (less than 6 months) or long-term storage.
-For both lengths of storage, the first step is to add gasoline stabilizer according to the directions.
+For both lengths of storage, the first step is to add a gasoline stabilizer according to the directions.

 For short-term storage

-Run the unit two minutes to mix the fuel and stabilizer.
+Run the unit for at least two minutes to mix the fuel and stabilizer.
 Close the fuel valve and run your generator until it stops.

 For long-term storage

 Run the generator until the fuel is completely gone from the fuel tank and carburetor.
-As the engine begins to die, move the choke level to the CHOKE position.
+As the engine begins to die, move the choke lever to the CHOKE position.

-To sum up generator maintenance, it’s mostly about regularly ensuring your oil and filters get changed on a regular basis.
-Refer to your Mi-T-M generator manual for details about keeping your generator running when you need it the most.
+Refer to your Mi-T-M generator manual or reach out to a Mi-T-M service center for details about keeping your generator running when you need it the most.